CrossEye/TW5-SuppNotesDemo/post/index.md

   * Add a cancel-edit button as well as save
   * Sorting of notes (drag and drop?)
   * Add focus to newly added note textarea
   * Fix ridiculous `[add[1]subtract[1]]` hack in setting the temp index on a newly minted group
   * Separate the procedures into their own tiddler(s)
   * Rename temp tiddlers when renaming content key (keep open/edit statuses when tiddler is renamed)
-  * Possibly: hide the notes section entirely unless the tiddler is hovered/pressed?
+  * Possibly: hide the notes section entirely unless the tiddler is hovered pressed?
   * Make the `currentTiddler` a passed parameter everywhere rather than a global
   * Allow note opt-out mechanism for specific tiddlers.
 For consistency, this should be external, not a field.
   * Remove (or hide) the sidebar.
   * Fixing the missing case in the `jsondelete` code - when node is neither an array nor a plain object
   * Make our `format:json` calls consistent.
 We use both `[2]` and `[4]`

 Here we accept user input.
 Anyone who would like to fix one of these is more than welcome.
 Please post a comment here with some sort of description of your fix and ideally a JSON file similar to the ones above.

 If the code uses the naming convention establbished here, then by pasting the `query` field from the View Template tiddler into the `$:/AdvancedSearch` `filter` tab, we can choose the `Export` button and then `JSON` to get our file.

 Conclusion
 ==========
  Writing up this documentation took probably ten times as long as writing the module itself.
 I'd love to know if it is worth it to readers.
 Is this style of documetation helpful?
 I might soon write a companion that describes how the final code works without describing the building process.
 That I know is helpful to some users.  but is this step-by-step instruction also useful?

 And for anyone who's followed me through over 9000 words, thank you very much for joining me on this journey!